Lahai

-Lahai is the second studio album by English musician Sampha, released on 20 October 2023 through Young, marking his first release in over six years.
+Lahai is the second studio album by English musician Sampha, released on 20 October 2023 through Young, after a six year hiatus.
 The album is named after Sampha's paternal grandfather.
-The album features contributions from Yaeji, Léa Sen, Sheila Maurice Grey, Ibeyi, Morgan Simpson, Yussef Dayes, Laura Groves, Kwake Bass and Little Simz (deluxe edition).
+The album features contributions from Yaeji, Léa Sen, Sheila Maurice Grey, Ibeyi, Morgan Simpson, Yussef Dayes, Laura Groves, Kwake Bass, and Little Simz.
 Lahai was released to widespread critical acclaim.
 In the United Kingdom, the album debuted at number 21 on the UK Albums chart and number 1 on the UK R&B Albums chart.